richardm/richardm.github.io/docs/principles/index.md

 ## People & Relationships

+> “As leaders, we’re giving out grades in every encounter we have with people.
+We can choose to give out grades as an _expectation to live up to_... or we can offer grades as a _possibility to live into_.
+The second approach is much more powerful.” - Benjamin Zander

 - **Everyone’s behavior makes sense to them.** See: [Bringing Out the Best in People](/summaries/bringing-out-the-best-in-people)

 > “When you have great relationships, any process works.
 When you don’t, no process works.” - Will Larson (See: Individuals and interactions over processes and tools.)